Pop art

 Marilyn Monroe in art Marylin Monroe in art Dead Marilyn - Marlene Dumas (2008) Oil on canvas, 15 3/4 x 19 11/16" (40 x 50 cm).
 Private Collection, New York. © 2008 Marlene Dumas

-South African born, Marlene Dumas’s oeuvre is filled with paintings that seek to challenge our perceptions of identification.
+South African-born Marlene Dumas’s oeuvre is filled with paintings that seek to challenge our perceptions of identification.
 Her work is based around the photographic image that she adapts through her distinctive painterly style.
 This painting came about while looking through a box of photographs and newspaper clippings, and the autopsy image of Marilyn fell out.
 The most photographed woman in the world was not safe from the prying eyes of the public, even in death.
 Like Hamilton, Dumas uses the original image and adds to it.
 The blunt title, Dead Marilyn, does not pull any punches.
 The screen goddess is dead and there is nothing that can change this.The blue hues replace the fleshy tones we are so familiar with.
-The decay reveals a truth that nothing lasts forever.
+The decay reveals the truth that nothing lasts forever.

 Recommended